A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Global Solution

-From Corollary \ref{maincorol}, we obtain that there is finite time $t_c$ with $\eta(t_c)=0$.
-From Proposition \ref{rhoptogether}, there is breakdown at $t=t_c$ and the solution ceases to be smooth.
+\end{itemize} By Corollary \ref{maincorol}, $\eta(t)$ must then reach zero at some finite time $t_c>0$.
+From Proposition \ref{rhoptogether}, this forces a breakdown of the solution at $t=t_c$ and smoothness is lost.
 This completes the proof of the Theorem.